roberttaylor426/ws-lambda-workshop/README.md

 ### Getting up and running

-From the terminal run `npm ci` to install project dependencies.
+From the terminal run `npm install` to install project dependencies.

 Next create a file called `author.json` in the project root with the following content: